Using Iterative deepening depth-first search in Python

 return route

-Looking at the sample code above you will notice the use of ‘itertools’ infinite counter (starting from zero).
-The depth will continue to increment until a successful path is generated and returned to the user.
+Looking at the sample code above, you will notice the use of itertools infinite counter (starting from zero).
+The depth will continue to increment until a successful path is generated and returned.

 Number Matrix

-The first problem we will solve with the above implementation is the common place numbered (3x3) 8-puzzle.
-Using the method below we are able generate the specified sized puzzle and goal matrices, which is useful to testing.
+The first problem we will solve with the above implementation is the common 3x3 8-puzzle.
+Using the method below, we are able to generate the specified sized puzzle and goal matrices, which is useful for testing.

 def num_matrix(rows, cols, steps=25):